IASR/AFSP International Summit on Suicide Research

 October 15-18, 2023 • Barcelona, Spain

-We hope you will make plans to join us for the 2023 International Summit on Suicide Research being held in Barcelona, Spain from October 15-18, 2023.
-The meeting will be held at the World Trade Center Barcelona with housing blocks at nearby hotels.
-Please check back for additional updates!
+Thank you to everyone that joined us for the 2023 International Summit on Suicide Research held in Barcelona, Spain from October 15-18, 2023.
+The meeting was held at the World Trade Center Barcelona.
+The Summit was a great success with 564 attendees from 32 countries!

 Conference Co-Chairs: